How to quantify direct correlations between variables: Applications to real-world data

 \subsection{Cross-dataset comparison and complementary strengths}

 Figure~\ref{fig_realdata} summarises the seven regularized direct-correlation measures of Table~\ref{tab:realmeasures} across the three datasets, with the bootstrap CI as error bar and the achievable upper bound as a dashed cap.
 The complementary behaviour of the measures becomes apparent: \begin{itemize} \item $\hat{\mathcal{C}}^D_{\mathrm{rcmi}}$ is the smoothest and most conservative removal-of-direct-correlation measure: it integrates the discrepancy between $p(x,y,z)$ and $p(x|z)p(y|z)p(z)$ and therefore reports the overall magnitude of the direct correlation. \item $\hat{\mathcal{C}}^D_{\mathrm{rpmi}}$ and $\hat{\mathcal{C}}^D_{\mathrm{ricmi}}$ are larger than $\hat{\mathcal{C}}^D_{\mathrm{rcmi}}$ on Titanic (where the PMI/ICMI factorisation is more aggressive) but comparable on Adult (where the confounder is weak relative to the direct effect).
-The directional $\hat{\mathcal{C}}^D_{\mathrm{ricmi}}$ components additionally expose the normalisation asymmetry discussed in Sec.~\ref{sec:titanic}. \item $\mathcal{C}^D_{\mathrm{nace}}$ and $\hat{\mathcal{C}}^D_{\mathrm{race}}$ saturate to very large values on Adult, where a specific contrast (highest vs.\ lowest education bucket) drives most of the effect.
+The directional $\hat{\mathcal{C}}^D_{\mathrm{ricmi}}$ components additionally expose the normalisation asymmetry discussed in Sec.~\ref{sec:titanic}.
+This ordering is consistent with the alphabet-size maxima of Section~\ref{sec:alphabetmax}: the rPMI and rICMI operate on intrinsically wider scales than the rCMI. \item $\mathcal{C}^D_{\mathrm{nace}}$ and $\hat{\mathcal{C}}^D_{\mathrm{race}}$ saturate to very large values on Adult, where a specific contrast (highest vs.\ lowest education bucket) drives most of the effect.
 They are smaller than the other direct measures on Berkeley, where no single pair of $X$ values dominates. \item $\hat{\mathcal{C}}^D_{\mathrm{rmi,do}}$ is the most conservative of all measures: it applies the mutual-information construction to the intervened joint $p_{\mathrm{do}}(x,y)$ and quantifies the $X$--$Y$ correlation that survives an intervention on $X$. \end{itemize} In every case the distance of the observed value from its achievable upper bound (dashed cap in Fig.~\ref{fig_realdata}) is the honest indicator of ``how correlated is correlated''; the ratio ${\hat{\mathcal{C}}}/{\hat{\mathcal{C}}^{\max}}$ is $\sim 65\%$ on Titanic, $\sim 60\%$ on Adult and $\sim 14\%$ on Berkeley for $\hat{\mathcal{C}}^D_{\mathrm{rcmi}}$, giving a quantitative confirmation of the qualitative comparison in the three subsections above.